AdamBougher/alembic-IGDO/index.md

 <br/>
 <br/>

-Please Checkout our [huskihub](https://huskiehub.niu.edu/feeds?type=club&type_id=35731&tab=home). it's how NIU knows we are a good club that hase people comming to our meetings!
+Please Checkout and Join IGDO's [huskihub](https://huskiehub.niu.edu/feeds?type=club&type_id=35731&tab=home) Page!
+It it how NIU knows we are an active and attended club (more engagement gets us more resources from NIU)

 <style>
   th, td {